UNESCO world heritage sites in India

 - These are areas of importance of cultural or natural heritage as described in the UNESCO World Heritage Convention, 1972.

-- Italy has the highest numbers of World Heritage Sites in the world.
+- Italy has the highest number of World Heritage Sites in the world.

 Criteria for Selection of World Heritage Sites